Phoenix New Media (NYSE:FENG) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Phoenix New Media (NYSE:FENG – Get Rating) in a report released on Thursday.
-The brokerage issued a hold rating on the information services provider’s stock.
+Equities researchers at StockNews.com initiated coverage on shares of Phoenix New Media (NYSE:FENG – Get Rating) in a research report issued to clients and investors on Friday.
+The firm set a “hold” rating on the information services provider’s stock.

 Phoenix New Media Company Profile